For a Dreamy Night

 Dishoom

-A modern temple of Indian cuisine, Dishoom brings back the Iranian cafés of Bombay in a cozy and super stylish atmosphere.
-You order like a pro: cheese naan, vegetarian biryani, grilled chicken tikka… and a chai with condensed milk to finish, of course.
+A modern temple of Indian cuisine, Dishoom reimagines the Iranian cafes of Bombay in a cozy and super stylish atmosphere.
+You order in a chain: cheese naan, vegetarian biryani, grilled chicken tikka… and a chai with condensed milk to finish, of course.

 Voir cette publication sur Instagram